K. S. Nissar Ahmed: Early life and education

 Nissar Ahmed was born in Devanahalli in Bangalore rural.
 His father was a government employee.
 His family moved to Dodda Mavalli in Bangalore.
 He grew up in a Muslim colony which had about 500 Muslim families.
 His father admitted him to a Kannada medium school, with the objective of easing the path for him to secure a government job.
 Most of the children in the neighbourhood studied Urdu.

 He was inspired by writers G. P. Rajarathnam and M. V. Seetharamiah who were his teachers at high school.

 He was a post-graduate in Geology who worked as an Assistant Geologist in The Mysore Mines and Geology at Gulbarga before coming in touch with Kuvempu and was invited to the Kannada poets' meet during Dasara festival in 1959.

 Teacher

 He worked as a lecturer in Geology in Central College, Bangalore and then in Chitradurga.
 Later, he taught in the Sahyadri First Grade College in Shimoga for two terms during 1967–72 and 1975–78.

 Writer

-Nissar Ahmed belongs to the group of Kannada writers who excelled in Kannada literary work even though their mother tongues were not Kannada.
-These included D. R. Bendre, G. P. Rajarathnam, Masti Venkatesha Iyengar, N. Kasturi and also Nissar Ahmed.

 He is best known for Nityotsava (ನಿತ್ಯೋತ್ಸವ).
 The Nityotsava compilation was released in the year 1978.
 The Nityotsava song went on to become very famous and he eventually became a household name in Karnataka.
 A total of 13 albums have been published.
 He was the chairperson of the Karnataka Sahitya Academy between 1984 and 1987.